First published on June 30, 2015.

-This elevation profile of the 2017 AC100 course (PDF) was created in SportTracks from a runner’s GPX track.
-The profile uses elevations corrected with pkan’s Elevation Correction Plugin and NED 1/3 arc second DEMs and a conservative elevation data smoothing setting.
+The elevation profile of the 2022 AC100 course (PDF) was created in SportTracks from the GPX file on the AC100 website.
+The profile uses elevations corrected with pkan’s Elevation Correction Plugin and 3DEP 1-meter Lidar-based DEMs and a conservative elevation data smoothing setting.

 Placemark locations, mileages, and elevation gains and losses are approximate.
 See the AC100 website for much more information and details.
 For comparison, here is an elevation profile from the 2017 AC100.
 Note that the 2017 profile was created using a GPS track from a runner and calibrated using lower resolution (1/3 arc-second) DEMs.

 The race starts on August 6, 2022 at 5:00 a.m. in Wrightwood, California.
 There is a button/link for Runner Live Tracking on the AC100 Home Page.
 If you are participating, have a great race!